Tips For A Healthy Ramadan

-As of the 1st August, muslims worldwide are observing a complete fast from food and drink during the daylight hours.
+Starting from the 1st of August, Muslims worldwide will observe a complete fast from food and drinks during the daylight hours.
 This will be done for a total of 30 days.

 Ramadan has a tendency to affect a person in several ways not only as they are not eating but it affects their sleeping pattern and exercise regime.

 In light of this, here are some useful and healthy tips to help you get through this month.

 1. Eat nutritious food and avoid over indulging and eating complex carbohydrates and fats when breaking the fast.

 2. Eat evening meals slowly to facilitate digestion.
 This will also prevent a person from over indulging.

 3. If you are person who regularly exercises, it is probably not a good idea to stop exercising all together during Ramadan.
 Instead, consider modifying your normal routine so exercise should be less intense and in shorter bouts.
 However if you are someone who does not regularly exercise, I would strongly suggest you seek professional advice before partaking in exercise.

 4. Good times to exercise during Ramadan would be at least 2 hour after a light evening meal or before breakfast in the morning.

 5. Ensure you drink plenty of water after sunset to replenish your water levels, and remain hydrated and healthy.